This Just Say It extract, New Life, celebrates the birth of my main character, Lisa Grant, and is the opening sequence of the book.

 ‘Mrs Grant’s waters just broke, Phyllis.’
 She hissed into the mouthpiece.

 ‘Good job I love my job, innit?
-Came the response.
+Phyllis sighed.
 ‘Try and keep her calm, if you can, and I’ll be round in a jiffy.’

 Hands clawed around the drying rail of the Aga, knees slightly bent, Elizabeth looked down at the puddle she was standing in and started to cry.
 Surprised by this rare display of emotion, Nellie put an arm around her shoulder.